hsdenx/tbottest/Documentation/generic.rst

 This is an example approach for a hopefully easy to use lab and board support.

-Therefore we use init file based configuration, based on
+Therefore we use ini file based configuration, based on

 https://docs.python.org/3/library/configparser.html